spockbots/city/docs-source/source/edu/lessons.rst

             """
             #
-            # write a function that truns while only spinning the right motor till it finds a white line
+            # write a function that turns while only spinning the right motor till it finds a white line
             #

         def aligntoblack(self, speed, port_left, port_right, black=10):